Updated Float 32

 While the Backcountry Access Float airbags don't offer anything extra special, like two bags for redundancy or a head/neck wrap shape like the Mammut Protection 3.0, they are still incredibly effective at keeping the wearer on the surface.
 In a recent study by the University of British Columbia, there are exceptionally few cases of the bag itself failing due to a puncture or fan malfunction.

 The system is removable and therefore interchangeable; at this point in time, you have to contact BCA directly for the option of buying a Float pack without the airbag in it.
-While you can't buy a separate Float system, you can currently buy the Float 8 for $180 without the airbag.
-This means if you already own one float, you can save some money for your side-country/heli-ski pack.
+There is currently no option to buy a separate Float system.

 The pull trigger is now modular on the newest Float 32 and can be worn on either the right or left shoulder strap.
 You can customize it so that if you're touring, you can grab the pull trigger with your dominate hand, or if you are a snowmobiler, you probably want to wear the trigger on your right side so you can keep your right hand on the throttle.
 BCA uses a very simple mechanical system that is very reliable but needs to be checked regularly to make sure the inner threads don't vibrate loose.
 You should inspect all airbag packs between backcountry outings and at least be checking the trigger on the Float series of packs which only takes about one minute.